jiku1797/jiku1797/README.md

 - 👋 Hi, I’m @jiku1797
-- 👀 I’m interested in C++ in conjunction with efficient mathematical algorithms.
+- 👀 I’m interested in modern C++ in conjunction with efficient mathematical algorithms and software design.
 - 🌱 I’m currently learning C++20 and Rust

 <!---